 - The decision on the selected nominee will be conveyed to the APDW organisers

 - The organisers will be responsible for notifying the selected nominee and making all arrangements.

-The funding package is currently up to US$5,000 to assist in covering the following expenses:
+The funding package is to assist in covering the following expenses:

 - Return airfares economy for national sector and business class for international sector (or two economy class airfares for the full trip to equivalent cost) between home city and venue for regional meeting (APDW)

 - Honorarium of US$2,000 for submission of manuscript at the time of the meeting for publication in the Journal of Gastroenterology and Hepatology (JGH).

 APDW organisers must ensure that receipts and the manuscript are received prior to reimbursement of funds.
 The JGH Foundation will reimburse the APDW organisers on presentation of an invoice with the relevant receipts attached.

 The Okuda State of the Art Lecturer is required to submit a manuscript at the time of the meeting that will cover the content of his/her lectureship.
 The manuscript should be structured as a review article between 3,000-5,000 words and between 3-8 tables and figures.
 It is expected that this will be a detailed and learned exposé of the topic concerned, and will also emphasise practical points for clinicians and investigators.
 For information on JGH style guidelines please see the Wiley-Blackwell House Style Guide